 Students can also declare their intent on complete the certificate on the College of Arts & Science's page.

-A 12 credit hour (4 courses) Student Leadership certificate offered through Organizational Leadership and Human Resources program (OLHR) in the Department of Psychology, using existing faculty, staff, resources, and courses within OLHR and the Office of Student Activities & Leadership Development.
+A 12 credit hour (4 courses) Student Leadership certificate offered through Organizational Leadership program (ORGL) in the Department of Psychology, using existing faculty, staff, resources, and courses within ORGL and the Office of Student Activities & Leadership Development.

 The course provides an introduction to and an analysis of historical and current theories of leadership.
 It is designed for undergraduate students and focuses attention on research findings about leadership, skill development, and the application of leadership skills in daily interactions with others.